abrasive/shairport/CAR INSTALL.md

 As you can see, the effect of these commands is to start the WiFi transmitter, give the base station the IP address `10.0.10.1`, start a DHCP server and finally start the Shairport Sync service.

 ### Ready
 Install the Raspberry Pi in your car.
-It should be powered from a source that is switched off when you leave the car, otherwise the slight current drain will eventually flatten the battery.
+It should be powered from a source that is switched off when you leave the car, otherwise the slight current drain will eventually flatten the car's battery.

 When the power source is switched on, typically when you start the car, it will take maybe a minute for the system to boot up.
 ### Enjoy!